 - They can drive traffic to your website.
 If someone posts a backlink to your website on their website or blog, their readers might click on it -- and you'll benefit from that referral traffic.
 For example, many of you who clicked the link to Shah's blog up there may not have visited his blog otherwise.

 - They can help you rank higher in search.
-Backlinks tell search engines that your website is an authority on a certain subject -- so the more backlinks you have from high quality, high authority sites, the better your website will rank in search engine results pages (SERPs).
+Backlinks tell search engines that your website is an authority on a certain subject -- so the more backlinks you earn from high-quality, high-authority sites, the better your website will rank in search engine results pages (SERPs).

-33 Ways to Get Free Backlinks to Boost Your Search Rankings
+33 Link Building Strategies to Earn Backlinks and Boost Your Search Rank

 Consistently creating great blog content that people naturally want to link to is one of the most tried and true ways to organically generate inbound links.